fabian-sp/GGLasso/docs/source/math_description.rst

 MGL with latent variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Analogous to SGL, we can extend MGL problems with latent variables.
-For instance, and ADMM algorithm and software are available for FGL [3]_.
 The problem formulation then becomes

 .. math::
    \min_{\Theta, L}\quad \sum_{k=1}^{K} \left(-\log\det(\Theta^{(k)}- L^{(k)}) + \langle S^{(k)},  \Theta^{(k)} - L^{(k)} \rangle \right)+ \mathcal{P}(\Theta) +\sum_{k=1}^{K} \mu_k \|L^{(k)}\|_{\star}.

+An ADMM algorithm and software is already available for FGL [ref3]_, however in [ref3]_ also the deviation of the low rank matrices is included in the penalty.

 GGL - the nonconforming case
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^